tapir-test/tapir-website/_docs/testdata/External_Data_Format.md

 Therefore it's common practice to use tools like Excel to configure the test data.
 In order to use this data in your test tool you need to have an adapter which translates the information from your favorite data description format to one your test framework understands.

-For this purpose tapir provides the concept of Data Sources.
+For this purpose <i>tapir</i> provides the concept of Data Sources.
 They can retrieve the test data from any input format.

 ## Data Source
 ### Dependency